Clinical Psychologist & Clinical Director

 Outside of her professional career, she has had over 8 years voluntary experience of teaching children music and dance in church ministry.
 To her, working with children means no two days are ‘the same’.
 She enjoys building authentic relationships with each child, where they express themselves in their own open and genuine way.
 Seeing a child get excited and enjoying a session is one the most rewarding moments at work.

-Speech Pathologist and Behaviour Therapist (Midland)
+Behaviour Therapist & Provisional Psychologist (Midland)

 Kate has an honours degree in Psychology obtained from The Open University in the U.K., and has worked with children of diverse ages, stages, and backgrounds in a variety of settings including gymnastics coaching and out of school hours care in both the U.K. and Australia.